harrisgomez/autoseek/README.md

 In development, the app runs all of its static data against a test database located in *"/static/db"*.

-You'll see a test user on Sign Ip as placeholders.

-From here, the user can Sign In immediately or register a new account.
+You'll have to register a fake account to sign in.

 Successfully signing in should redirect you to the homepage where you can paste the url to any image.